 The URL that forms the MRS HTTP REST query shall be constructed by the concatenation, in order, of three parts:

-The mrsUrl as returned by the TV Device in the mechanism described in clause 6.2.
+The mrsUrl as identified by the TV Device as described in clause 5.6.2 and as returned by the TV Device in the mechanism described in clause 6.2.

 The fixed string "/v1.1/MRS".